How we Maximize our Spiritual Potential-

 However.

-Daniel 1:1-3 is more than simply the prelude to the story.
+Daniel 1:1-3 is more than a bit of history.
 The intro to the book of Daniel is actually the grim fulfillment of a prophecy given to King Hezekiah more than a hundred years before:

 The time will surely come when everything in your palace, and all that your predecessors have stored up until this day, will be carried off to Babylon.
 Nothing will be left, says the Lord.
 And some of your descendants, your own flesh and blood who will be born to you, will be taken away, and they will become eunuchs in the palace of the king of Babylon.”
 2nd Kings 20:17-18

-Hezekiah did not respond to the prophet’s words the way one would expect, i.e. with sorrow, alarm and a panicky appeal to reverse the predicted outcome.
+Hezekiah did not respond to the prophet’s words the way I would have expected, i.e. with sorrow, alarm and a panicky appeal to reverse the predicted outcome.
 Instead, Hezekiah made light of the prophet’s disturbing forecast.
-Hezekiah’s apparently laisser-faire demeaner strongly indicates he was more than willing to trade the destruction of his nation and the future enslavement of his own flesh and blood for peace and prosperity in his time (2nd Kings 20:19).
+Hezekiah’s apparently laisser-faire demeanor strongly indicates he was more than willing to trade the destruction of his nation and the future enslavement of his children and grandchildren for peace and prosperity in his own time (2nd Kings 20:19).

 So.